 With all that said, when you do get a gold saturated puddle of ink, the results are glorious.
 I can’t say I am 100% smitten, nor will I use this for regular scribbling, but it adds a different dimension to ink and I can definitely see the appeal.
 This is a well-loved ink for a reason people.
 It opened my eyes the same way Noodler’s Apache Sunset did with shading.
 It’s nice to have sporadic variance as you write.

 The sweet spot for me is when the gold bits are interspersed randomly.
 If the nib is too saturated then it feels like I am writing with a glitter pen.
 If it’s under-saturated then it’s just a nice dark grey.
 Once in a while, though, you get a very pleasant deep shading with slivers of reflection, and it’s extremely pleasant to look back on.

 I have decided to use this pen with this ink (as a converted eyedropper) until it runs out with zero maintenance in the meantime.
 I will use it as I would any other ink just to see what impact this has on the feed and nib.
 Will it clog up?
 I originally would have assumed so, but to this day it’s still running smoothly, although the nib is collecting gold bits at an alarming rate, so we shall see.

 In any case, J. Herbin does explicitly state not to “leave the ink in the fountain pen reservoir.”
-I am not 100% sure what they mean by that as I don’t think it’s pragmatic to expect the fountain pen wielder to flush and clean after every session, but then again they may have erred on the side of caution for liability reasons (edit 2017/07/31: they did – update here).
+I am not 100% sure what they mean by that as I don’t think it’s pragmatic to expect the fountain pen wielder to flush and clean after every session, but then again they may have erred on the side of caution for liability reasons (edit 2017/07/31: they did – update here and final update here).